HL7/smart-app-launch/spec/index.md

 BE bound to the same `client_id` and MUST contain the same, or a subset of, the set of claims authorized for the access token with which it is associated.

-Apps SHOULD store tokens in app-specific storage locations only, not in system-wide-discoverable locations.
+Apps should not persist tokens and other sensitive data in a way that allows unauthorized access.
 Access tokens SHOULD have a valid lifetime no greater than one hour, and refresh tokens (if issued) SHOULD have a valid lifetime no greater than twenty-four hours.
 Confidential clients may be issued longer-lived tokens than public clients.